Cyb3rSn0rlax/ELK_Health_Check/README.md

 4. Checks allocations status `_cat/allocation` API call
 5. Looks and warns you for unassigned shards;
 6. Creates a directory from where it was run and saves every output to files.

+# Notes
+> - At the moment the script only supports elasticsearch nodes using TLS.
+> - I will try to use elasticsearch's golang module for next versions.
+> - I am also planning on adding more options and tasks in the future.
+> - If you have any remarks please let me know, twitter @Cyb3rSn0rlax.